Getting Here

 Best arrival mindset

 Tahoe rewards earlier starts.
-Summer parking fills up, winter roads can tighten quickly, and the whole trip gets better when you stop pretending you can leave late and still get the ideal version of the day.
+Summer parking fills up, winter roads can tighten quickly, and the whole trip gets better when you stop assuming you can leave late and still get the ideal version of the day.

 Winter note: chain controls, storm timing, and slower mountain driving matter more here than theoretical mileage.
 Always check current road conditions before you lock in a late arrival or an early ski-day transfer.